sync-x/spot/README.md

-# Spot.
+# S P O T.
+### Saving Plants on Time
-Enabling Plant disease diagnosis on your fingertips
+Enabling Plant Disease Diagnosis on your fingertips